ScorpionFiko/UTOR-MOD11-CHAL01-Note-Taker/README.md

 ## Description

 Repository containing the code for the Note Taker application.
 This is an application that lets the user
-- ADD notes: a title and body are required for saving
+- ADD new notes: a title and body are required before saving
 - UPDATE existing note: changes to the title or body are required before saving the updates
 - DELETE existing notes: no prerequisites needed.